RonenNess/MonoGame-Sprites/README.md

 MonoSprites.Sprite sprite = new MonoSprites.Sprite(Content.Load<Texture2D>("sprite_texture"));
 ```

-And later to draw it:
+And to draw the new sprite:
 ```cs
 // begin drawing
 RasterizerState rasterStrate = new RasterizerState();